double-speak/doublespeak.github.io/_notes_2021/to-a-black-dancer.md

 transtitle: To a Black Dancer
 author: David Diop
 translator: Samantha DeStefano
-transpoem: "Black woman my hot rumble of Africa\nMy land of enigma and my fruit of reason\nYou are dance by the nude joy of your smile\nBy the offering of your breasts and your secret powers\nYou are dance by the golden legends of wedding nights\nBy new times and ancient rhythms \nBlack woman unceasing triumph of dreams and stars\nDocile mistress in the kora harps’ embrace\nYou are dance by the giddiness\nBy the magic of loins beginning the world anew\nYou are dance\nAnd the myths around me burn\nAround me the wigs of learning\nIn great fires of joy in the sky of your steps\nYou are dance\nAnd false gods burn beneath your vertical flame\nYou are the face of the initiate\nSacrificing folly beneath the guardian tree\nYou are the idea of All and the voice of the Ancient.\nGravely hurled to attack chimeras\nYou are the Word that explodes\nIn miraculous bursts on the coasts of oblivion.\n"
 poem: "Négresse ma chaude rumeur d’Afrique\nMa terre d’énigme et mon fruit de raison\nTu es danse par la joie nue de ton sourire\nPar l’offrande de tes seins et tes secrets pouvoirs\nTu es danse par les légendes d’or des nuits nuptiales\nPar les temps nouveaux